-SECTION 2.
-The following temporary provision is added to the Texas Constitution:

-TEMPORARY PROVISION. (a) This temporary provision applies to the constitutional amendment proposed by the 85th Legislature, Regular Session, 2017, authorizing the legislature to provide for an exemption from ad valorem taxation of all or part of the market value of the residence homestead of the surviving spouse of a first responder who is killed or fatally injured in the line of duty.

-- (b) Sections 1-b(o) and (p), Article VIII, of this constitution take effect January 1, 2018, and apply only to a tax year beginning on or after that date. - (c) This temporary provision expires January 1, 2019. - (c) Effective date.
-Section 1, Article XVII, Texas Constitution, states that an adopted amendment becomes part of the constitution, but doesn't specify when.
-The issue was before Texas courts as early as 1892.
-Their consistent interpretation has been that, unless otherwise clearly indicated, an amendment takes effect as part of the constitution on the date of the official canvass of returns showing adoption.1 That date as prescribed by Section 67.012, Election Code, is: - (1) not earlier than the 15th or later than the 30th day after election day; or - (2) for an election described by Section 65.051(a-1), not earlier than the 18th or later than the 33rd day after election day.
+- (c) Expiration date.
+A temporary provision inserted into the constitution should contain an expiration date.
+Because the constitution is relatively difficult to amend, a provision that is not of lasting significance should not be allowed to clutter the document after it prescribes the necessary details related to the operation of the constitutional amendment. - (d) Example.
+See the following example of a section proposing a temporary constitutional provision: - SECTION 2.
+The following temporary provision is added to the Texas Constitution: - TEMPORARY PROVISION. (a) This temporary provision applies to the constitutional amendment proposed by the 87th Legislature, Regular Session, 2021, authorizing the legislature to provide for an exemption from ad valorem taxation of all or part of the market value of the residence homestead of the surviving spouse of a member of the armed services of the United States who is killed or fatally injured in the line of duty. - (b) The amendment to Section 1-b(m), Article VIII, of this constitution takes effect January 1, 2022, and applies only to a tax year beginning on or after that date. - (c) This temporary provision expires January 1, 2023. - SEC.
+4.08.
+EFFECTIVE DATE OF CONSTITUTIONAL AMENDMENT.
+Section 1, Article XVII, Texas Constitution, does not state when an adopted constitutional amendment becomes part of the constitution.
+The issue of what date an adopted amendment to the constitution becomes effective was before Texas courts as early as 1892.1 The consistent interpretation made by Texas courts has been that an amendment takes effect as part of the constitution on the date of the official canvass of election returns showing adoption.
+Under current law, that date is: - (1) not earlier than the 15th or later than the 30th day after election day; or - (2) for an election held on the date of the general election for state and county officers, not earlier than the 18th or later than the 33rd day after election day.3